Weekend Survival 101 Class

 How far will I have to hike in with my gear?

-You will park your vehicle a the parking lost which will be less than a football distance from where you will be camping so it will be a very short walk on flat ground.
-You can go back to your vhicle anytime you like during the class.
+You will park your vehicle a the parking lot which will be about a 1/4 mile from where you will be camping so it will be a very short walk on flat ground.
+You can go back to your vehicle anytime you like during the class.

 What would you suggest I bring to class if I will be camping out?